BuilderIO/builder/README.md

 ## Try it out

 [Sign up for a free account](https://builder.io/signup) to dive right in.
-We also offer [Enterprise plans](https://www.builder.io/m/pricing).

 ## What's in this repository